ryanseddon/H5F/readme.md

 Also supported is the constraint validation API:

 * Field validity object
-* checkValidity() method on form or indivdual field
+* checkValidity() method on form or individual field
+* setCustomValidity() method to set custom error message
+* validationMessage attribute that returns the message set using setCustomValidity() method

 ### Example